As they’re at the bottom of a webpage, footers are often overlooked. But did you know they can significantly impact your SEO efforts?

 Before we can understand whether footer backlinks are good or bad (or somewhere in between), we need to have a grasp on the different types of links involved.
 This includes internal, external, follow, and nofollow links.

 Internal links are pretty much what it says on the tin – links that take you to different pages on the same site.
 This plays a huge role in how users and search engines navigate your site, helping them understand how the different pages relate.
 In particular, this helps search engines index your site and all the other pages it may contain.

 External links are links that lead outside of your website.
 This can include manufacturer sites, parent companies, links to reviews or certifications, and social media platforms like Facebook, Twitter, Instagram, or YouTube.

 Follow or do follow links tell a search engine they should follow the link, passing the authority or ‘link juice’ from one site to the next.
 By building a number of reputable follow links, you can boost your website’s authority and, consequently, your ranking.

 In the wild west that was pre-2005 Internet, a common strategy to get backlinks was to comment on blogs, throwing in high-ranking links and leading back to your website.
 To curb this, Google introduced the nofollow, an attribute that tells search engines to ignore a given link.

 Nofollow links do not pass on authority, meaning they cannot be used to help your SEO efforts directly.
 That being said, knowing when to use the nofollow attribute can make quite a difference to your overall linking strategy.

 When we talk about footer links, we mean this little section at the bottom of a page:

 The content on your website is broken up into two categories: unique content that can only be found on that page, and consistent sitewide content, like the header or footer.
-This can be a useful navigation tool for users, telling them where to go next, and ensure that they have easy access to important pages wherever they are on your website.
+This can be a helpful navigation tool for users, telling them where to go next and ensuring they have easy access to essential pages wherever they are on your website.